Sairyss/domain-driven-hexagon/README.md

 To use above described libraries consider creating an `anti-corruption` layer by using [adapter](https://refactoring.guru/design-patterns/adapter) of [facade](https://refactoring.guru/design-patterns/facade) patterns.

-Offload as much of irrelevant responsibilities as possible from the core.
+Offload as much of irrelevant responsibilities as possible from the core and especially from domain layer.

 Read more: